-H. Period of Availability of Federal Funds
+H. Period of Performance

 - 1. Grant payments from a capitalization grant, which increase the ceiling of funds from which a State may draw cash for eligible costs, shall begin no earlier than the quarter in which the grant is awarded, and generally end no later than eight quarters after the grant is awarded, not to exceed 12 quarters from the date of allotment of grant funds to the States.
 State must obligate funds for eligible projects within one year of accepting a payment.
 States disburse, or liquidate, grant funds for projects in accordance with construction schedules.
 Funds are disbursed for set-aside activities in accordance with costs being incurred under approved workplans (40 CFR sections 35.3550(e) and 35.3560). - 2.
-EPA DWSRF grant funds under ARRA must be committed to eligible projects that are under contract or construction in an amount equal to the full value of the ARRA assistance agreement by February 17, 2010 (one year after enactment of ARRA).
-Each State must certify in writing, and forward to EPA, not later than March 1, 2010, that projects funded under its ARRA grant have met these requirements. - 3.
 Funds made available for disaster relief activities under CFDA 66.483 are available until expended (Pub.
 L. No 113-2, Division A, Title X, 127 Stat.
 31).